-- 2.1 Teacher Detention: With the Administrator's approval, teachers may impose and conduct after-school detentions for classroom academic and social misbehaviors. - 2.2 Detention Hall: Each secondary school maintains a Detention Hall for disciplinary actions handled by Administrators. - 1.
-DETENTION MUST BE SERVED ON THE DAY FOR WHICH IT IS ASSIGNED. - 2.
+2.1 Teacher Detention: With the Administrator's approval, teachers may impose and conduct after-school detentions for classroom academic and social misbehaviors.

+2.2 Detention Hall: Each secondary school maintains a Detention Hall for disciplinary actions handled by Administrators.

+- 1. DETENTION MUST BE SERVED ON THE DAY FOR WHICH IT IS ASSIGNED. - 2.
 Students may take a late bus, if available, or will be required to arrange for their own transportation home. - 3.
 All students, who are required to stay after school to make up time or work, will be given at least 24-hour notice so they may make arrangements for transportation. - 4.
-Failure to report for a detention eanshall result in an in-school suspension (ISS) unless excused or previously rescheduled.
-Repeated offenses will result in out-of-school suspension (OSS).
+Failure to report for a detention shall result in an in-school suspension (ISS) unless excused or previously rescheduled.
+Repeated offenses will result in out-of-school suspension (OSS). - 5.

-- 4. A student MUST attend a scheduled detention unless prior administrative approval has been obtained. - 5. - 6.5.
 Students who are absent from school on the day of an assigned detention must make up the detention on the day of their return to school.
 If there is a problem with this date, arrangements for alternate dates of make-up detentions must be made with the Assistant Principal on the day of the student's return to school.
-Failure to take detention upon return to school without prior approval eanshall result in the disciplinary actions outlined above in item number 4. - 7-6.
+Failure to take detention upon return to school without prior approval shall result in the disciplinary actions outlined above in item number 4. - 6.
 Detentions take precedence over any clubs or activities, including athletics.
-Work and school activities are not acceptable excuses for not reporting to detention. - 8.7.
+Work and school activities are not acceptable excuses for not reporting to detention. - 7.
 A student serving detention MUST report on time and MUST have school work to do.
-Sleeping or "loafing" will not be tolerated and will result in additional disciplinary consequences as set-outlined in the disciplinary charts included is this Code of Student Conduct. - 9.8.
+Sleeping or "loafing" will not be tolerated and will result in additional disciplinary consequences as outlined in the disciplinary charts included is this Code of Student Conduct. - 8.
 No food or drink is allowed in the detention room.